 Board of Directors

-The United Way of Massachusetts Bay and Merrimack Valley’s Board of Directors provides strategic leadership for the organization to help ensure financially vulnerable individuals and families have access to resources and support to achieve prosperity.
+The United Way of Massachusetts Bay’s Board of Directors provides strategic leadership for the organization to help ensure financially vulnerable individuals and families have access to resources and support to achieve prosperity.
 The volunteers who make up our Board of Directors come from the business, health, social service, media, and government sectors as well as the community at large.